madebykind/madebykind-v3/content/work/rewilding-britain.md

 description: Engaging and influencing audiences to support rewilding areas of the country for the good of the environment
 featured: true
 icon: bcorp
+intro: Rewilding Britain are the first and only country-wide organisation in Britain focusing on rewilding – acting as a catalyst for debate and action, and demonstrating the power of working with nature to tackle the climate emergency and the extinction crisis.
 summary:
-tags: [Strategy, Digital]
+services: [Strategy, Digital]
+topics: [CRM Integration, Design systems]
 title: A platform to inspire rewilding projects across the country
 ---

-Rewilding Britain are the first and only country-wide organisation in Britain focusing on rewilding – acting as a catalyst for debate and action, and demonstrating the power of working with nature to tackle the climate emergency and the extinction crisis.

 ## Services

 UX design